ironscar/unreal-engine-dev-starter/docs/engine.md

   - We will also create blueprints classes from these new C++ classes
   - These will be the `BP_MyCharacterPawn` and `BP_MyCharacterPlayerController`
   - In the pawn BP, we can drag in our custom character mesh and camera to give it visual representation
+  - Camera and mesh should be siblings so that camera can move independently of mesh if required
 - For this demo, we also create the MouseInputGameModeBase class from the GameModeBase class which sets the default pawn and controller to our custom ones
 - To set the defaults, we use `FOjbectFinder` like for `FloatingActor` and we can get the reference of the corresponding BP assets by:
 	- finding them in UE5 content browser